thiagofons/MyNotes/README.md

 ### Initial ideas

 At first, my intention was to build an utra-simple post-it app that anyone could use to write their notes.
+Then I realize that it could be a grater project since I keep updating its functionalities while I learn about new front-end concepts.

 ### Design